-Operating Income - During the first quarter of Fiscal 2019, VMware operating income as a percentage of net revenue decreased 340 basis points to 30.2%, primarily driven by an increase in operating expenses as a percentage of revenue due to an increase in compensation-related expense associated with sales and sales support, resulting from increased performance-driven commission costs and headcount.
+During the first nine months of Fiscal 2019, VMware operating income as a percentage of net revenue decreased 160 basis points to 32.8%.
+The decrease was driven by an increase in operating expenses as a percentage of revenue due to an increase in compensation-related expense associated with sales and sales support, which reflected increased performance-driven commission costs and headcount, as well as to an increase in R&D expenses.